 A Self Study Assessment (SSA), is a form of alternative credit offered to expedite your undergraduate degree.
 This alternative allows you to test out of a class and earn credit by taking an exam.
-Registration into a SSA grants access to a self-directed study environment in which you can prepare for a final essay and exam through readings, module content, practice quizzes and a pre-test.
+Registration into a SSA grants access to a self-directed study environment for 16 weeks in which you can prepare for a final essay and exam through readings, module content, practice quizzes and a pre-test.

 Important Note: The SSA study environment does not include access to a CSU-Global instructor.
 As implied within the title of this option, this is a 100% self-guided process.
 Students who wish to have, or need the assistance and guidance of an instructor are encouraged to complete the credits through the traditional 8 week course.